mmfausnaugh/tica/README.md

 `bin/tica-calibrate-spoc` likely covers 99% of use cases.
 Users can also write their own scripts to call `tica-cal-ccd2ccd`, or they can run `tica-cal-ccd2ccd` directly from the command line.

 Several other scripts are also installed by default.
 These scripts are used to calibrate FFIs for MIT's [Quick Look Pipeline](https://archive.stsci.edu/hlsp/qlp) at the Payload Operations Center/TESS Science Office (POC/TSO).
 Note that the POC/TSO FFIs are formatted differently than the SPOC `*ffir*fits` files available at MAST.
-However, the POC/TSO FFIs are nut publicly available at this time.
+However, the POC/TSO FFIs are not publicly available at this time.

 ### Setting the calibration directory